 Free cash flow and liquidity

-For the year 2018, we aim to have liquidity available in a volume appropriate to the general risk situation in the financial markets and to Daimler’s risk profile.
+For the year 2021, we aim to have liquidity available in a volume appropriate to the general risk situation in the financial markets and to Daimler’s risk profile.
 When measuring the level of liquidity, we give due consideration to possible refinancing risks caused for example by temporary distortions in the financial markets.
-We continue to assume, however, that we will have very good access to the capital markets and the bank market also in the year 2018.
+We continue to assume, however, that we will have very good access to the capital markets and the bank market also in the year 2021.
 We aim to cover our funding needs in the planning period primarily by means of bonds, commercial paper, bank loans, customer deposits in the direct banking business and the securitization of receivables in the financial services business; the focus will be on bonds and loans from globally and locally active banks.
-In view of the very good liquidity situation of the international capital markets and our strong creditworthiness, we expect a continuation of very attractive refinancing conditions in 2018.
-An additional goal is to continue securing a high degree of financial flexibility.
+In view of our ongoing strong creditworthiness and in a continuing environment of high liquidity in the international capital markets, we anticipate stable refinancing conditions.
+Furthermore, our goal is to continue to ensure a high degree of financial flexibility.